4ntm4n/ms-one/README.md

 ## **Testing User stories**

-> In this section we are testing the user stories that was outlined before this website was created in order to check if we have met all user needs.
+> In this section we are testing the user stories stated in the outlined before this website was created in order to check if we have met all user needs.
+>
-> >We are testing the user stories one by one.
+> > We are testing the user stories one by one.
 Click the list items to view its correlating solution.

 - **Typical users wants to:**